Tutorial | Compute statistics (Core Designer part 5)

 We may also be interested in checking whether the total variable follows an exponential distribution.
 The interactive statistics feature allows you to estimate the parameters of univariate probability distributions using the Fit Distribution card.

-• Click the +New Card button from the Worksheet window.
+1. Click the +New Card button at the top right of the worksheet window.

 Fit distribution analysis.